-The North County Operations Division, managed by Commander Shawn O’Grady, provides all law enforcement services for the northern unincorporated area of the county.
+The North County Operations Division, managed by Commander Eric Raney, provides all law enforcement services for the northern unincorporated area of the county.
 The North County Operations Division is organized as two Patrol Bureaus, each managed by a Sheriff’s Lieutenant.
 This division is responsible for the geographic area north of the Santa Ynez Mountains, except for the Santa Ynez River Recreational area of the Los Padres National Forest.
 The eastern border is Ventura and Kern Counties and the north is the border with San Luis Obispo County.
 The western border is the Pacific Ocean.
 The North County Operations Division also includes the Gaviota State Park and the area west of the Gaviota Tunnel.

 The Northern Stations Patrol Bureau manages patrol services for the unincorporated Santa Maria area with a station in Orcutt.
 A satellite office operates in the Cuyama Valley covering the northeast section of the county.

 The Central Stations Patrol Bureau manages patrol services for the unincorporated areas of Lompoc from the patrol station in Lompoc Valley; provides contract law enforcement services to the cities of Buellton, Solvang and the Chumash Indian Reservation from patrol stations in Buellton, Solvang, and the unincorporated areas of the Santa Ynez Valley.